ahmedopolis/ahmedopolis/README.md

 ## A Little About Me:

-- :telescope: I’m studying Deep learning, AWS and React.
+- :telescope: I’m studying mainly data science, but also boosting my skills in cloud computing & front-end development.
+- :man_technologist: I'm a freelance developer and tech tutor.
 - :dizzy_face: I am a 2022 AWS Cloud Architect Graduate (XTAP).
 - :mailbox_with_no_mail: How to reach me: [Twitter - @ahmedopolis](https://twitter.com/ahmedopolis).
 - :closed_book: I'm a Data Science and Machine Learning student at McGill University (3rd course - In Progress).